01Landing

 • 05feature

-One, double, and smart modes with separate switch and throw delays.
+One, double, and smart modes with separate switch and use delays.

 • 06feature